krishna-govarthini/reestar/README.md

 # Reestar Restaurant Website

 Welcome to the Reestar Restaurant website!
-This simple project, created as part of the Full Stack Development course by Error Makes Clever Academy, demonstrates basic HTML and CSS skills.
+This simple project, created as part of the FSDW course by Error Makes Clever Academy, demonstrates basic HTML and CSS skills.

 ## Project Overview